 Many publications have given me the courage to get familiar with Photoshop.
 Now, the more I draw, the more I feel the lack of an academic education, which I once treated lightly.
 I certainly plan to return to academic drawing and painting in the future.

 Flame Painter is my serious creativity engine.
-I wish Flame Painter a lot of prosperity, it’s love of my life!
+I wish Flame Painter a lot of prosperity, it’s the love of my life!

 Iulia, thank you for your time!